 Why I use plain text files for my notes

 Recently I noticed a colleague using TextEdit on her Mac as her primary method of taking notes.
 I asked her why she doesn’t use something more modern like Apple Notes, Evernote or any from the ever-growing pool of specific note-taking apps available.
-She replied a beautifully simplistic answer:
+She replied with a beautifully simplistic answer:

 I’ve been taking notes like this since I started using a computer.